U.S. News Rankings

-Minneapolis College of Art and Design offers a number of student services including nonremedial tutoring and health insurance.
+Minneapolis College of Art and Design offers a number of student services including nonremedial tutoring, placement service, and health insurance.
 Minneapolis College of Art and Design also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at Minneapolis College of Art and Design, 30 percent have cars on campus.
-Alcohol is permitted for students of legal age at Minneapolis College of Art and Design.
+Alcohol is not permitted for students of legal age at Minneapolis College of Art and Design.

 |Students who have cars on campus||30%|

 |Health insurance offered||Yes|

 At Minneapolis College of Art and Design, 82 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $14,832.

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.